glotchimo/ergal/docs/utils.md

 **Arguments:**

 - `str:name` - the name identifying the given endpoint

-**Keyword Arguments:**

 - `str:path` - the path to the desired endpoint, not including the base URL.
 - `str:method` - the assigned HTTP method for the given endpoint.

+**Keyword Arguments:**

+- `str:query` - the query to be appended to the URL.
+- `str:data` - a dict to be passed as JSON via update/post/etc.
+- `str:headers` - a dict of headers to be passed as HTTP headers.

 The `path` and `method` arguments are validated, packaged in a dict, and added to the instance variable `endpoints` which is a list.
 That list is then serialized and added to the respective row in the database.

 All endpoints are scrubbed such that they match the necessary form (/<>).
 If a bad endpoint is encountered, a warning is raised and the endpoint is corrected before being added to the API profile.

+Additional keyword arguments can be used (`query`, `data` and `headers`).
+These values are only validated, not scrubbed or altered, so it is up to the user to ensure that everything is in order according to the API.

 Example: